 Can I Eat When Labor is Starting?

-If you’re hungry, I say have small snacks & or meals.
-I don’t recommend large meals as your stomach sometimes likes to get in on the cramping, and you don’t want to see that meal a second time.
+If you’re hungry, I say have small snacks and/or meals.
+I don’t recommend large meals as your stomach sometimes likes to get in on the cramping and you don’t want to see that meal a second time.
 Again, you’re likely heading into something you’ll need a lot of energy for.
 Remember to balance carbs and some protein for long-term energy.